 - Eating out twice per week: $150 a week!

 #2.
 Get on the same page as your spouse

-Just so you know, it’s hard to do a budget when you and your spouse aren’t on the same page.
+Just so you know, it’s hard to do a financial budget when you and your spouse aren’t on the same page.
 One spouse may be out spending money and you’re trying to save it.
-Keep in mind that communication is super important when it comes to budgeting for a one income family.
+Keep in mind that communication is super important when it comes to budgeting for a one-income family.
 If you’re not on the same page as your spouse, things could get a little weird.

 #3.
 Keep the budget realistic